 Drive, plane or train your way to the Western Downs

-There’s plenty of ways to get to the Western Downs – by road (drive at your leisure) coach (with daily services departing from Brisbane), train (operating twice weekly from Brisbane) or air where QantasLink, Regional Express (Rex) and Airnorth will connect you with the region via Toowoomba Wellcamp Airport.
+There’s plenty of ways to get to the Western Downs – drive at your own leisure, coach – with daily services departing from Brisbane, train – operating twice weekly from Brisbane or air – via Toowoomba Wellcamp Airport.

 The Western Downs is a short two and a half-hour drive west of Brisbane and is also easily accessed by the Sunshine Coast or Gold Coast.
 The major arterial road, the Warrego Highway connects its smaller towns while a network of open, sealed country roads offers easy access to all major towns, visitor attractions and natural sights.Experience Now